-They're tender enchiladas made with black beans, sweet potatoes, and a stealthy turmeric boost.
+What you're looking at are tender enchiladas made with black beans, sweet potatoes, and a stealthy turmeric boost.
 I also focused on making a version that was plant-based and vegan, but also easily adaptable.
 If you want to add a bit of feta to the filling here (if you're not vegan, of course) then go for it.
 These are also extra good topped with a bit of good guacamole.
 It's a recipe that should be able to accommodate much of what you might dream of rolling into a tortilla and baking until bubbly and golden.

 This recipe is similar in spirit to the Last Minute Lasagna a bunch of you have been making.
 In fact, I started working on both of those around the same time, so if you like one of them, give the other a try as well.

 A couple of notes, I wrote the recipe calling for canned winter squash - anything like pumpkin, sweet potato, or another winter squash will work.
 Whatever you and your family tends to like.
 I stumbled on a canned butternut squash during a spin through Trader Joe's, a while back, stocked up, and that is what you see pictured here.
 You can, of course, use squash you've roasted at home in place of canned - it just makes the process less quick ;)...